 Tier 2 - 'Low' or 'Moderate' Inherent Risk.
 Risk Event Biannual Compliance Task Report Inherent Risk Rating (prior to treatment or control) Low (1 - 4) Risk Action Plan (treatment or controls proposed) As the Inherent Risk Rating is below 12, this is not applicable.
-Residual Risk Rating (after treatment or controls) As the Inherent Risk Rating is below 12, this is not applicable.
+Residual Risk Rating (after treatment or controls) As the Inherent Risk Rating is below 12, this is not application g is below 12, this is not applicable.
 Legal and Compliance Failure to fulfil compliance obligations pursuant to the Local Government (Audit) Regulations 1996, Regulation 17.
 Risk Category Assessed Against Reputational Council's reputation could be seen in a negative light for not adhering to its requirement to fulfil duties and functions that are prescribed in legislation.